 Ahh, the biopic.
-Lionizing and valorizing when you ought to humanize and critique, you are the greatest filmic manifestation of the hyper-individualist tendencies of modern society which favor a view of the world where-in individuals are its chief agents.
+Lionizing and valorizing when you ought to humanize and critique, you are the greatest filmic manifestation of the hyper-individualist tendencies of modern America society which favor a view of the world where-in individuals are its chief agents.
 You emphasize not the complicated and conflicting causation of change in society, but the “greatness” of certain individuals who can rise above others and lead.
 As a result, you tend to see something innately compelling about individuals and displace how these individuals developed in the first place, what social factors drove their development.
 If you are particularly adventurous, you will pay lip service to how complicated and flawed these individuals can be in secret, but nothing more.

 You give us a sort of “greatest hits” version of a life, where we see important events we are familiar with and learn how individuals are connected to them, and often influence them.
-You are a lecture in a film’s clothing, not a living and breathing account of human frailty but a waxworks show for middlebrow suburban types interested in depth without willing to truly seek it out.
+You are a lecture in a film’s clothing, not a living and breathing account of human frailty but a waxworks show for middlebrow suburban types interested in a patina of depth without willing to truly seek it out.
 You suffocate on your own boredom.
 You are formally stifling, for you rely on “historical evidence” in lieu of storytelling prowess, banalized content rather than form, and you place all your cards on one “Great Performance” as a galvanizing center in hopes that he or she will distract from the lack of directing or scripting skill on display around them.
 Continue reading